 Run fjfix (native Linux version works for this too) with -x flag.

-Expect OGG Vorbis files in background music (BGM) and voice archives.
+Expect OGG Vorbis files in archives with background music (BGM) and voices.

 CG extraction from MGD archive needs additional -G flag to get PNGs, otherwise you'll get good for nothing raw MGD images.

-There're also some little binary patches for game EXE's, such as forcing CP932 codepage on non-jap Windows and dumping text buffer contents to the file (AGTH-like).
-The source is hanadump.asm.
-You still need a decent binary editor/debugger to apply it though, see comments for the process.
+There are also some little binary patches for game EXE's, such as forcing CP932 codepage on non-Japanese Windows and dumping text buffer contents to a file (AGTH-like).
+The source code is in hanadump.asm.
+You still need a decent binary editor/debugger to apply it though, see the comments for the process.

 Text files editor